hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/nhost-one-click.rst

 .. thumbnail:: /img/graphql/core/deployment/nhost-dashboard.png
    :alt: Dashboard

-Click on ``Hasura`` in the navigation to open the Hasura console on Nhost:
+Click on the ``Hasura`` tab in the navigation to open the dashboard.
+Then click on the ``Open Hasura Console`` button to open the Hasura console.

 .. thumbnail:: /img/graphql/core/deployment/nhost-hasura-console.png
    :alt: Nhost Hasura console